How to Add a Countdown Timer in Your Email

 1. Banana Republic

-Gap used the best way to draw our attention to their value proposition: a countdown timer in an email that is preceded by “Sale ends in” and the amount of the discount written in big digits.
+This brand used the best way to draw our attention to their value proposition: a countdown timer in an email that is preceded by “Sale ends in” and the amount of the discount written in big digits.

 Thus, the most important information of the entire campaign is placed in the first screen — no chances recipients will not see it if they, of course, open the email.